Uber hires Google search veteran Singhal for senior engineering post

 Uber then packed up its cars and brought them to Arizona, where there are no special regulations for autonomous testing.

 Singhal announced his departure from Google nearly a year ago, and said his next career move would involve philanthropy.
-He founded the Singhal Foundation, which aims to provide education to underprivileged children in India.
+He founded the Singhal Foundation, which aims to provide education to under-privileged children in India.
+(Reporting by Heather Somerville; Editing by Alan Crosby)